 Formalise the Branch’s risk appetite through approval by HO.

-Some of the key risk categories and the associated approach adopted by the Branch for measuring risk and of setting of limits are outlined below.
+Some of the key risk categories and the associated approach adopted by the Branch for measuring risk and of setting of limits are outlined below:.

 Credit Risk

 Risk Appetite Low/Conservative - Investment grade only across product, geographies and industry with tenors out to 5 years